nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Note that:**

 * Editing of the lesson's type is not allowed.
 Recurring lessons cannot be edited to become temporary lessons and vice-versa.
+* If you are changing the lesson's date and/or duration, take note that lessons cannot be overnight (i.e. lessons that start at 9pm and end at 1am on the following-day)

 ---